HowToSD/cremage/readme.md

 ## Updates
 July 18, 2024:
-900 M parameter variant of PixArt-Σ (Pixart Sigma) support has been added.
+Hunyuan-DiT support and 900M parameter variant of PixArt-Σ (Pixart Sigma) support have been added.
 Fine-tuned models for this variant are not supported yet.
 Please see [documentation for PixArt-Σ (Pixart Sigma)](docs/users_guide/ug_pixart_sigma.md "PixArt-Σ (Pixart Sigma)")